Overview of Osteoporosis

 Scientists are studying the cells that control bone remodeling to learn more about the underlying causes of osteoporosis and to identify possible new therapeutic targets.
 Over the past several years, researchers have made considerable progress in understanding connections between bone physiology and the broader network of biologic processes involving many different organs and tissues.
 Scientists are working to explain the connection between the skeleton and the nervous system; other tissues such as fat, muscle, cartilage; the immune system; digestion and nutrition, including the role of the microbiome; and energy metabolism.

 Study of Osteoporotic Fractures

-The Study of Osteoporotic Fractures (SOF), was supported by the NIAMS and the National Institute on Aging (NIA) and was a multicenter study of ~10,000 postmenopausal white women.
-It provided comprehensive data about multiple risk factors for osteoporosis-related fractures.
+The Study of Osteoporotic Fractures was supported by the NIAMS and the National Institute on Aging (NIA) and was a multicenter study of more than 10,000 postmenopausal women.
+It provides comprehensive data about multiple risk factors for osteoporosis-related fractures.
 This study, which began in 1986, has provided the foundation for developing ways to identify people at greatest risk for osteoporosis and fractures decades in advance, and thus has greatly aided disease prevention efforts.

 Osteoporosis in Men